 Central Scanning helped with the creation of the Futures Garden recently displayed at the RHS Chelsea Flower Show this May!
 The garden celebrates the 30th Anniversary of the charity Meningitis Now and was created by garden designer and sculptor John Everiss.

-In 2015 John received praise for The Evaders Garden, in which featured a striking multi-layered sculpture that Central Scanning helped create by 3D Scanning John donned in his fathers WWII pilot uniform.
+In 2015 John received praise for The Evaders Garden, in which featured a striking multi-layered sculpture that Central Scanning helped create by 3D scanning John dressed in his father’s WWII pilot uniform.

 Earlier this year, John visited our headquarters to work with us again, this time accompanied by members of Meningitis Now and with a new vision in mind.
 Our Applications Engineer Tom White consulted with John as to what he wanted to achieve from the procedure.
 He then carefully 3D scanned four members of the charity who had suffered with the disease.